Skip to main content

 NU@Nightingale: Secure High-Performance Computing

-Northwestern is partnering with the National Center for Supercomputing Applications (NCSA) to provide researchers with access to Nightingale for analysis and storage of sensitive data.
-Nightingale is a high-performance compute (HPC) cluster compliant with the Health Insurance Portability and Accountability Act (HIPAA) and security rules for using Protected Health Information (PHI), as well as Controlled Unclassified Information (CUI) policies such as the NIH policies that apply to dbGaP.
+Northwestern partners with the National Center for Supercomputing Applications (NCSA) to provide Northwestern researchers with access to Nightingale for analysis and storage of sensitive data.
+Nightingale is a high-performance computing (HPC) cluster compliant with the Health Insurance Portability and Accountability Act (HIPAA) and security rules for using Protected Health Information (PHI), as well as Controlled Unclassified Information (CUI) policies such as the NIH policies that apply to dbGaP.

 The Nightingale cluster resides in the NCSA National Petascale Computing Facility and is audited yearly by an outside entity to ensure secure operation.
-It will available for a fee to Northwestern faculty, as well as their staff and students.
+It is available to Northwestern faculty, staff, and students for a fee.

 Nightingale Details and Pricing

-An overview and technical specifications for the system is available on the Nightingale User guide.
-Please note that the service rates outlined are specific to University of Illinois – Urbana Champaign researchers and other external users.
-Northwestern negotiated rates will be available soon.
+An overview and technical specifications for the system are available in the Nightingale User Guide.
+Please note that the service rates outlined in the NCSA documentation are specific to University of Illinois Urbana-Champaign researchers and other external users.
+Northwestern negotiated rates are available upon consultation with Northwestern IT Research Computing and Data Services (RCDS).

 Getting Access to Nightingale